harmony-one/x/progress/nagesh-mishra.md

 2024-01-25 Thu: Removed the bottom navigation bar, reformatted the code, and then uploaded the revised X-Safe application build to TestFlight for testing.

-2024-01-24 Web: Removed the onboarding screen, the 'My Safe' account option from settings, and the network selection screen from the app.
+2024-01-24 Wed: Removed the onboarding screen, the 'My Safe' account option from settings, and the network selection screen from the app.
 Also, deleted the 'How it Works' screen and the transaction screen.
 Subsequently, the updated version of the X Safe app was uploaded to the TestFlight build for testing.

 2024-01-23 Tue: Created new development bundle IDs for the Telegram iOS project, updated the repository with these changes, and uploaded a X-safe project to TestFlight.